NSoni25/Portfolio_repository/README.md

 We are building multilabel classification model to predict the genre tags from the summary field.Our First task is to clean the data and the target features by removing numerical characters and special characters from the list.After cleaning the summary data, we will remove stopwords from the summary columns and store the clean the data in a column of the genre_book dataframe.

-**LabelBinarizer**
+**Logistic Regression**

+We have logistic regression technique to find out the whether genre tag is dependent on the summary of the book.We have also use this technique  as it reduces the time complexity of the model.

+**LabelEncoder**

-We will start building our model by converting the genre into the features.Since we have single column data so we will use LabelBinarizer that will convert the summary genre into the features.LabelBinarizer makes our process easy by using the transform method.
+We will start building our model by converting the genre into the features.Since we have single column data so we will use LabelBinarizer that will convert the summary genre into the features.LabelEncoder makes our process easy by using the transform method.

 **tfidfVectorizer**